saularraffi/Tech-Interview-Notes/README.md

     # [[2, 1], [2, 3]]
     ```

-    - this is what the output would be if the runningPath array itself, rather than a copy of it, was passed to each function call
+    - This is what the output would be if the runningPath array itself, rather than a copy of it, was passed to each function call
     ```python
     # input
     #           2